sequenceiq/blog/source/_posts/2014-03-07-read-from-hdfs.markdown

 ```

-This exception is quite strange, especially that a code like such (or actually any direct file read from HDFS) used to work in older versions of Hadoop (pre 2.x).
+For the full  stack trace click [here](https://gist.github.com/matyix/9386987).

+*Note: actually it fails in all cases when the underlying input stream does not have a readable channel.
+RemoteBlockReader2 needs channel based inputstreams to deal with direct buffers.*

 Digging into details and checking the Hadoop 2.2 source code we find the followings:

 Through the`org.apache.hadoop.hdfs.BlockReaderFactory` you can get access to a BlockReader interface implementation `org.apache.hadoop.hdfs.RemoteBlockReader2`, which is is responsible for reading a single block from a single datanode.